TYPO3/Surf/README.md

 ## GUIDE

-Eeach deployment is a distinct configuration (e.g for development, staging, live environments).
-Eeach deployment configuration specifies a workflow for the deployment (for now it's just _SimpleWorkflow_, but feel free to create your own), at least one application and assigns nodes to the application(s).
+Each deployment is a distinct configuration (e.g for development, staging, live environments).
+Each deployment configuration specifies a workflow for the deployment (for now it's just _SimpleWorkflow_, but feel free to create your own), at least one application and assigns nodes to the application(s).

 We start by creating a simple deployment configuration in `FLOW3_ROOT/Build/Deploy/MyDeployment.php` for a deployment with name _MyDeployment_: